cemcen/Veamy/README.md

-<h1> Veamy - a 2D Virtual Element Method for linear elasticity library </h1>
+<h1> Veamy - A Virtual Element Method library for 2D linear elastostatics </h1>
-This repository contains the code for an open source library for the resolution of 2D linear elasticity problems using Virtual Element Method.
+This repository contains the code for an open source library for the solution of 2D linear elasticity problems using Virtual Element Method.

 Features: